rajin-kichannagari/rajin-kichannagari/README.md

 - 👋 Hi, I’m @rajin-kichannagari
 - 👀 I’m interested in programming and technology
-- 🌱 I’m currently learning about inheritance
+- 🌱 I’m currently learning about APIs
 - 📫 How to reach me rajin0901@gmail.com

 <!---